The Santa Clause (franchise): True Confessions of the Legendary Figures (2003)

-Television
+Television series

 In January 2022, it was announced that a sequel limited series was in development.
 Jack Burditt will serve as showrunner and executive producer, while Tim Allen and Elizabeth Mitchell will reprise their roles as Scott Calvin / Santa Clause and Carol Newman-Calvin / Mrs. Claus, respectively.
 Allen, Kevin Hench, Richard Baker and Rick Messina will serve as additional executive producers.
-The project will be a joint-venture production between Disney Branded Television, 20th Television, Disney Television Studios, and Disney+ Original Series.
+The project will be a joint-venture production between Disney Branded Television, 20th Television, Disney Television Studios and Disney+ Original Series.
 The show is intended to be released via streaming exclusively on Disney+.
 Production is scheduled to commence in March 2022 in Los Angeles, California.
 At the beginning of that month, Jason Winer was announced as the director.

 The official premise of the series was announced as:

-In March 2022, Kal Penn was cast in the series as a character named Simon Choski.
-While Penn's character has not officially been identified as Allen's character's successor, the initials of his character's name are "S.C.", the same as Scott Calvin and Santa Claus.
+In March 2022, Kal Penn was cast in the series as a character named Simon Choski, who becomes Scott Calvin's successor as Santa Claus.
 The Santa Clauses was renewed for a second season on December 14, 2022, with Tim Allen and Elizabeth Mitchell set to return.